VIPriors/vipriors.github.io/index.md

 We enjoyed two interesting workshop sessions at ECCV 2020.
 We thank all presenters for their efforts and all participants for their attention.
 This website will keep a record of all presented materials.
 We hope to see you all next year (venue TBD) for the next workshop!

-# Updates

-*Update August 3rd*: we have moved forward the deadline for the camera-ready versions of accepted papers to **September 10th**.
-Submission instructions have been sent to the authors through OpenReview.

 # About the workshop

 This workshop focuses on how to pre-wire deep networks with generic visual inductive innate knowledge structures, which allows to incorporate hard won existing generic knowledge from physics such as light reflection or geometry.
 Visual inductive priors are data efficient: What is built-in no longer has to be learned, saving valuable training data.